drazvan91/barcodescanner-sdk-cordova/docs/integrate.md

 Integrate the Scandit Barcode Scanner plugin into your app     {#cordova-integrate}
 ===================================

-To integrate the Scandit Barcode Scanner into your Phonegap app, follow the simple steps below.
+To integrate the Scandit Barcode Scanner into your Cordova app, follow the simple steps below.

 ## Get the Scandit Barcode Scanner SDK